demensiss/winter-holidays-challenge/README.md

 * Regular Expressions or regex
 * time function that delayed opening of the browser
 * how to open the url via the application

+## Day 2: Page from Callendar

+### Requirements:

+* Write a program that, when started, displays the current date, time, day of the week and weather, i.e. temperature and pressure in a given city.
+* Use requests and datetime.
+* Convert units from, for example: Calvin to Celsius
+* Hard version: Display the current time for cities in different time zones (e.g. Beijing, Sydney, Washington, London)